Ignitarium-Renesas/RZV2L_AiLibrary/03_Elderly_fall_detection/README.md

     - <y1> - ymin of line of separation (int)
     - <x2> - xmax of line of separation (int)
     - <y2> - ymax of line of separation (int)
-    - <direction> - 0/1 (to recognize region of fall with respect to line of separation)
+    - <direction> - 0/1 (to recognize region of fall with respect to line of separation.
+Typically it's 0 for horizontal line. but user need to change it if camera orientation is changed.)

 ### Example: